fmbenhassine/easy-batch-vs-spring-batch/README.md

 `$>time java -cp "sb-vs-eb-springbatch-1.0.jar;dependency/*" springbatch.SpringBatchBenchLauncher`

 Also, you need to use a command equivalent to `time` in order to measure the application execution time.
-If you have Power Shell, you can use the ``command.
+If you have Power Shell, you can use the `Measure-Command` command.
 For example:

 `Measure-Command {java -cp "sb-vs-eb-easybatch-1.0.jar;dependency/*" easybatch.EasyBatchBenchLauncher}`